Food Safety can be a frustrating set of rules to navigate, but we have a shared responsibility to ensure the food we eat is traceable and safe.

 Food grains, including barley, dent- or flint-corn, sorghum, oats, rice, rye, wheat, amaranth, quinoa, buckwheat, and oilseeds (e.g. cotton seed, flax seed, rapeseed, soybean, and sunflower seed).

 To verify your exemption, click here.

-If I am covered by the “Rule”, how do I come into compliance?
+If you are covered by the “Rule”, how do you come into compliance?

-- Grower Training Class (required for all operations above $25,000 annual sales, highly recommended for all): This is an all-day, one-day class only that has to be taken only once by the food safety representative from your farm.
-The class will be offered by Certified Trainers from the State Department of Agriculture and will eventually be held in your area (within a 1 hour drive).
-Additionally, trainers can help you develop a food safety plan for your farm if you currently do not have one.
-Though the class is free, no travel reimbursement is currently available.
+Grower Training Class (required for all operations above $25,000 annual sales, highly recommended for all): This is an all-day, one-day class only that has to be taken only once by the food safety representative from your farm.
+The class is offered by Certified Trainers from AZDA at locations around the state.

-- On Farm Reviews (available to all): Offered to any farm to assist in compliance efforts.
-The AZDA is in the process of hiring trainers and inspectors to provide technical assistance and pre-inspection visits to offer advice and guidance.
-ADZA offers to provide your farm with an on Farm Readiness Review which will provide you with all the tools necessary to address the requirements under the Rule.
+On Farm Reviews (available to all): Offered to any farm to assist in compliance efforts, offering pre-inspection visits and technical assistance.
+ADZA offers to prepare your farm with an On Farm Readiness Review which will provide you with all the tools necessary to address the requirements under the Rule.